Apollo-Soyuz (cigarette): Resumption of production

 Cigarette manufacturing resumed in 1995 by the Krasnodar Tobacco Factory, owned by Philip Morris.
 In 1996 the factory was arranged in a full technological cycle of production, and since then the cigarettes are manufactured there.

 On July 17, 1998 the production of a new cigarette called "Apollo Alliance Special", which were more expensive than the original, was started.
 On April 1 of 2000, production began of the "Apollo Alliance Special Lights Bookstore" cigarettes (retail price per pack 9-10 roubles), who were claimed to be a low-tar and nicotine cigarettes (8 mg tar and 0.6 mg nicotine per cigarette).

 Packaging

 The cigarette pack features a blue circle with a rendering of the docked Apollo-Soyuz spacecraft inside it, and bears English writing in blue and Russian in red.
 On one side it says: "Apollo Soyuz commemorative brand," and on the other "Soyuz Apollo".
 On one edge of the pack are the words, "Developed by Philip Morris Inc. U.S.A. and Glavtabak, U.S.S.R. in commemoration of U.S./Soviet space cooperation" in English and Russian, along with the English words, "Made in U.S.S.R., Tava Factory, Moscow."
 Glavtabak was the Soviet State Tobacco Agency.
 The other edge displays the U.S. Surgeon General's warning that cigarettes are dangerous to your health.

 Markets

-Apollo-Soyuz was only sold in the Soviet Union and the United States, but since its re-introduction it is still sold in Russia.
+Apollo-Soyuz was originally only sold in the Soviet Union and the United States.
+Since its re-introduction it is sold in Russia.